About Me

 End-to-end ownership of CMS platforms, content delivery pipelines, engagement analytics, and client-facing reporting across concurrent engagements.

 Five years later, the work spans CMS platform management, website development, analytics reporting, and multi-channel content delivery.
-The case studies on this site represent a recent cross-section — all 2026 — from a much larger body of ongoing client work.
+The case studies on this site are all from 2026, a cross-section from a much larger body of ongoing client work.

 The goal is always the same: a system where the right people can publish the right content at the right time, with reporting that demonstrates why it mattered.
 The interactive experience is the surface; the content infrastructure is what makes it repeatable.